ER812/GA-Project-2/README.md

 ## Project Description

-Well, it won't automatically run your errands but, it will list opening and closing times.
+Well, it won't automatically run your errands; it will list opening and closing times.

 ## Data Sample